Amulet: Ancient Greece and Rome

 Amulets were particularly prevalent in ancient Roman society, being the inheritor of the ancient Greek tradition, and inextricably linked to Roman religion and magic (see magic in the Graeco-Roman world).
 Amulets are usually outside of the normal sphere of religious experience, though associations between certain gemstones and gods has been suggested.
 For example, Jupiter is represented on milky chalcedony, Sol on heliotrope, Mars on red jasper, Ceres on green jasper, and Bacchus on amethyst.
 Amulets are worn to imbue the wearer with the associated powers of the gods rather than for any reasons of piety.
 The intrinsic power of the amulet is also evident from others bearing inscriptions, such as vterfexix (utere fexix) or "good luck to the user."
 Amulet boxes could also be used, such as the example from part of the Thetford treasure, Norfolk, UK, where a gold box intended for suspension around the neck was found to contain sulphur for its apotropaic (evil-repelling) qualities.
 Children wore bullas and lunulas, and could be protected by amulet-chains known as Crepundia.

-Near Eastern amulets
+West Asia

-Metal amulets in the form of flat sheets made of silver, gold, copper, and lead were also popular in Late Antiquity in Palestine and Syria as well as their adjacent countries (Mesopotamia, Asia Minor, and Iran).
+Metal amulets in the form of flat sheets made of silver, gold, copper, and lead were also popular in late antiquity in Palestine and Syria as well as their adjacent regions (Mesopotamia, Anatolia, and Iran).
 Usually, they were rolled up and placed in a metal container with loops to be carried by a necklace.
 They were incised with a needle with manifold incantation formulars and citations and references to the name of God (Tetragrammaton).
-Most of them are composed in various kinds of Aramaic (Jewish Aramaic, Samaritan Aramaic, Christian Palestinian Aramaic, Mandaic, Syriac) and Hebrew, but there exist also sometimes combinations with Greek.
+Most of them are composed in various kinds of Aramaic (Jewish Aramaic, Samaritan Aramaic, Christian Palestinian Aramaic, Mandaic, Syriac) and Hebrew, but there also sometimes exist combinations with Greek.